tuur29/FrietDB/README.md

 You will only need to repeat the previous command when you wish to update the dyno.

+### Automated deploy

+The script `deploy.sh` should do all the above actions automatically.
+Just make sure you change the domainname in the script.
+You should have completed the process manually first before you use the script.

 [More Info](https://devcenter.heroku.com/articles/getting-started-with-nodejs)

 ## Further help